Qvery-mm/NumericMethods_2/README.md

 ### Step 3:
 Enjoy!

-## Or just open any notebook in colab.
+## ... or just open any notebook in colab.